 About Ransomware

-Ransomware is a variety of malware that encrypts or deletes a victim's files so they are unusable or are made publicly available.
-Crypto-ransomware often locks the victim's computer.
-To prevent the damage, the victim is asked to send a specified amount of money, usually via a crypto currency such as Bitcoin, within a short period of time.
-It is not guaranteed that paying the ransom will restore the lost data or prevent its publication.
-Files can be encrypted or deleted across a network based on the victim's write permissions, and you cannot break the military-grade encryption algorithms used on the compromised files.
-A typical ransomware attack vector is tainted email, whereby the target is lured into responding to by a social engineering technique called spear phishing.
-This makes the email message to appear to come from a familiar sender.
-Another popular attack vector is an improperly protected Remote Desktop Protocol port.
+Ransomware is a type of malware that encrypts or deletes a victim's files so they are unusable or are made publicly available.
+Crypto-ransomware often locks the target's computer.
+To avoid the damage, the target is required to send a specified amount of money, typically in the form of a crypto currency such as Bitcoin, within a short period of time.
+There is no guarantee that delivering the extortion price will recover the damaged data or avoid its exposure to the public.
+Files can be altered or deleted across a network based on the victim's write permissions, and you cannot break the strong encryption algorithms used on the compromised files.
+A typical ransomware attack vector is spoofed email, whereby the target is lured into responding to by means of a social engineering exploit called spear phishing.
+This causes the email to look as though it came from a trusted sender.
+Another common attack vector is a poorly protected Remote Desktop Protocol (RDP) port.

-Ask Progent About the ProSight Crypto-Ransomware Preparedness Consultation in Cincinnati
+Contact Progent About the ProSight Ransomware Vulnerability Report in Cincinnati

-For pricing details and to learn more about how Progent's ProSight Crypto-Ransomware Susceptibility Review can enhance your defense against crypto-ransomware in Cincinnati, phone Progent at
+For pricing details and to find out more about how Progent's ProSight Ransomware Susceptibility Testing can bolster your protection against ransomware in Cincinnati, phone Progent at